Skip to Content

 More efficient processes and higher compliance:

-More efficient and transparent processes for handling your invoices and easier compliance with legal requirements.
+Optimised and transparent processes simplify invoice processing and compliance with legal requirements.

-Automated processing of incoming invoices with workflow-based approval processes ensures complete transparency and faster booking of invoices.
+Automated processing and workflow-based approval processes ensure complete transparency and accelerated bookings.

 6. E-invoicing for outgoing invoices

-The creation and delivery of paper invoices are highly manual and inefficient business processes for suppliers.
-These processes result in high costs, errors and late payments.
+Creating and sending paper invoices are highly manual and inefficient business processes.
+These cause high costs and lead to errors and late payments.

-E-invoicing for outgoing invoices optimizes these internal processes, saves costs, increases the transparency of internal processes and improves the environmental footprint.
-Companies can improve their customer loyalty and secure market opportunities and competitive advantages.
+In concrete terms, this means that digitised outgoing invoicing through e-invoicing optimises these internal processes, saves costs, increases the transparency of internal processes and improves the ecological balance.
+This enables companies to improve customer loyalty and secure market opportunities and competitive advantages.

-The process of digital invoice delivery can be divided into four simplified steps: entry, preparation, portal and transfer/export.
+The digital outgoing invoice process can be simplified into four steps: receipt, conversation, portal and export.

 After the invoices have been created with an ERP system, the outgoing invoices are automatically transferred via an interface to the e-invoicing solution for digital outgoing invoices.